juesato/gspeech-api/README.md

 ## Documentation

-This package exposes one main method, `gspeech.recognize(options, callback)` for taking a file and returning an array of timed captions along with a final transcript.
+This package exposes one main method, `GS.recognize(options, callback)` for taking a file and returning an array of timed captions along with a final transcript.

 ### Arguments